Lady "Blah-Blah"

 The Justice Department’s Report

-the BPD engages in a pattern or practice of conduct that violates the
+A Justice Department investigation into the practices of the Baltimore police department found "reasonable cause to believe that the BPD engages in a pattern or practice of conduct that violates the Constitution or federal law."

 OPEN Document